Cardi B and Offset Split: A Look Back at Their Years-Long Romance

 September 2018:

-After keeping their nuptials a secret for so long, Cardi posted a throwback photo of their ceremony on the couple's first anniversary.
+After keeping their nuptials a secret for so long, Cardi finally posted a throwback photo of their ceremony in honor of the couple's first anniversary.

 October 2018: